 Gone are the days of legacy brands commanding the market – relying on awareness alone, or decades-old marketing messages to carry them through.
 Today’s consumer is far more discerning, both in terms of what they’ll watch (hint: ads aren’t high on the list) and what they expect of the companies they support.
-Even more discerning is the growing LOHAS market, a segment of consumers deemed to lead “Lifestyles of Health and Sustainability.”
+Even more discerning is the growing LOHAS food and beverage market, a segment of consumers deemed to lead “Lifestyles of Health and Sustainability.”
 This values-driven segment is hard to reach, difficult to please, but incredibly valuable (think: $290 billion in sales), once their loyalty is secured.

 The LOHAS Consumer